JakeGinnivan/SettingsProvider.net/README.md

 To improve upgradability and make SettingsProvider.net resilient to changes, we serialise everything to a string, this means we support the following types:

 Types supported by Convert.ChangeType - see http://msdn.microsoft.com/en-us/library/dtb69x08.aspx
+ - Guid
-SByte
+ - SByte
-Int16
+ - Int16
-Int32
+ - Int32
-Int64
+ - Int64
-Byte
+ - Byte
-UInt16
+ - UInt16
-UInt32
+ - UInt32
-UInt64
+ - UInt64
-Single
+ - Single
-Double
+ - Double
-Decimal
+ - Decimal
-Boolean
+ - Boolean
-Char
+ - Char
-String
+ - String

 DateTime
 Enums
 Nullable<T> where T is any of the types above
+List<T> where T is any of the types above